CAP & GOWN

 That Stylish Look

-And ceremony participants who sport the royal blue robes with distinctive piping on the front and sleeves–those are doctoral degree candidates.
-They'll also wear hoods that represent their fields of study.
+Doctoral degree candidates wear royal blue robes with distinctive piping on the front and sleeves, as well as hoods that represent their fields of study.

 Order Your Cap and Gown